Establishing the Range of Applicability of Hydrodynamics in High-Energy Collisions: Setup

 While this simplified setup will not provide a quantitatively accurate description of experimental data, it does allow for a detailed study of the qualitative behaviour of hadronic collision systems.
 One of the main advantages is that the dynamics will depend only on the geometry of the initial state and a single dimensionless parameter, the opacity $\hat{\gamma}$ \cite{Kurkela:2019kip}.
 It quantifies the total interaction rate in the system and encodes dependences on the shear viscosity ${\eta}/{s}$, the initial transverse radius $R$ and initial energy scale $\d E_\perp^{0}/\d \eta$.

 In practice, we vary the shear viscosity ${\eta}/{s}$, but this scaling argument ensures that this is equivalent to varying system size.

 The setup of hydrodynamics has to be chosen carefully such as to enable a reasonable comparison to kinetic theory.
 Consequently, we employ a conformal equation of state and choose the hydrodynamic transport coefficients to reproduce the behaviour of conformal RTA.
 Furthermore, hydrodynamics can not be expected to agree with kinetic theory in the early far-from-equilibrium stage.
 We therefore initialize the hydrodynamic simulations in a hybrid setup using profiles of the energy-momentum tensor from a kinetic theory simulation after it has partially equilibrated.
 The degree of equilibration can be assessed in terms of the inverse Reynolds number $\mathrm{Re}^{-1}=\left({6\pi_{\mu\nu}\pi^{\mu\nu}}/{e^2}\right)^{1/2}$\;\cite{Denicol:2012cn}, where $e$ is the Landau restframe energy density and $\pi^{\mu\nu}$ is the shear stress tensor.
 Thus, we decide when to start hydrodynamics based on the average value of this quantity weighted with the energy density, which we denote as $\left\langle\mathrm{Re}^{-1}\right\rangle_\epsilon$.
 Our simulations were carried out in vHLLE \cite{Karpenko:2013wva}.
+The specific setup is detailed in Sec.
+IIIC of~\cite{Ambrus:2022koq}.